Bob Stump: Member of Congress

 He was first elected to the 95th Congress on November 2, 1976, originally as a Democrat from the 3rd Congressional District, a vast district stretching from western Phoenix through Prescott to Lake Havasu City and the Grand Canyon.
 He defeated state senate minority leader Fred Koory with 47 percent of the vote.

 Stump wore his party ties very loosely.
 He considered himself a "Pinto Democrat," the popular name for conservative Democrats from rural Arizona, and his voting record was strongly conservative.
 His profile was similar to those of conservative Democrats from the South.
 He voted for Ronald Reagan's tax cuts in 1981.
 Shortly after that vote, he announced he would become a Republican when Congress reconvened in January 1982.
 Regardless of his party affiliation, he never faced serious competition at the ballot box.
 After his initial run for Congress, he only dropped below 60 percent of the vote once, in 1990.
 He only faced an independent in 1978, and was completely unopposed in 1986.

 He briefly considered running for the Senate in 1986 after Barry Goldwater decided to retire.

 Described as "quiet" and "assiduously private", Stump kept a fairly low profile for most of his tenure.
 He had only a skeleton staff; he was known to answer the phone himself at his Washington, D.C. office, and to open his own mail.
 Stump usually returned home to work his farm in Tolleson on weekends.

+Stump voted against the Abandoned Shipwrecks Act of 1987.
+The Act asserts United States title to certain abandoned shipwrecks located on or embedded in submerged lands under state jurisdiction, and transfers title to the respective state, thereby empowering states to manage these cultural and historical resources more efficiently, with the goal of preventing treasure hunters and salvagers from damaging them.
+Despite his vote against it, President Ronald Reagan signed it into law on April 28, 1988.

 In November 1997, Stump was one of eighteen Republicans in the House to co-sponsor a resolution by Bob Barr that sought to launch an impeachment inquiry against President Bill Clinton.
 The resolution did not specify any charges or allegations.
 This was an early effort to impeach Clinton, predating the eruption of the Clinton–Lewinsky scandal.
 The eruption of that scandal would ultimately lead to a more serious effort to impeach Clinton in 1998.
 On October 8, 1998, Stump voted in favor of legislation that was passed to open an impeachment inquiry.
 On December 19, 1998, Stump voted in favor of all four proposed articles of impeachment against Clinton (only two of which received the majority of votes needed to be adopted).